• Skip to primary navigation

 Ingredients

-• 4 hard boiled eggs (instructions to make hard boiled eggs in the notes)
+• 4 hard boiled eggs

 • 2 teaspoon coconut oil (any neutral flavor oil)

-• ½ teaspoon cumin (skip if you do not have)
+• ½ teaspoon cumin

-• 6-7 garlic cloves (slightly crushed)
+• 6-7 slightly crushed garlic cloves

 • ½ teaspoon turmeric powder